Chapter 336 — Title

 Acceptance of Goods

-Acceptance of goods occurs when the lessee signals acceptance, fails to reject after a reasonable opportunity to …
+Acceptance of leased goods occurs after the lessee has had a reasonable opportunity to inspect them.
+It happens when the …

 336.2A-516